davidgiven/cowgol/tools/cpm/a/!readme.txt

 this in the emulator, the survival guide is:

 Drive A: work disk
-Drive B: the Cowgol compiler binaries
+Drive B: the Cowgol compiler binaries and standard library
-Drive C: the Cowgol standard library

 To compile something, edit TESTPROG.COW with ED, and then do: